Caferino/Area-51/README.md

 ### Installing Git LFS

-You can download Git LFS from [here](https://git-lfs.github.com/), or by executing the following command in your machine:
+You can download Git LFS from [here](https://git-lfs.github.com/), or by executing the following command in a terminal:

 ```
 git lfs install